Welcome to the American School of Milan Upper School!

 We recently moved from a 7 to an 8 period schedule in order to better balance core academic pursuits with the arts, physical education and individual academic interests such as world events, computer science, and Model united Nations.
 After school, students have the opportunity to participate in a wide-range of activities from varsity sports, community service projects, the musical, and academic clubs focused on science, math and writing.
 Additionally, we pride ourselves on worldly experience and are very proud to have grade-level groups explore Europe on academic and adventure-based trips to promote strong bonds within the ASM community!

 Our school values of accountability, respect and empowerment guide what we do each day.
 Realizing that the habits students learn today will shape who they become tomorrow, we strive to reinforce these values on a daily basis through our school policies, actions and day-to-day decisions.

 I look forward to welcoming you and your family to our Upper School.

 Dr. Amodio was born and raised in the U.S.A., but has lived in The Gambia and La Ceiba, Honduras before moving to Milan in 2006.
 He received his BA in Biology from Earlham College, his MAT from Emory University and his EdD in International Educational Leadership from Lehigh University.

-Dr. Amodio is married and has two beautiful boys, Pietro and Marco, who are students at ASM.
-When not dedicated to fatherhood and school, he is an avid photographer, enjoys ceramics, snowboarding and exploring Italy.
+Dr. Amodio is married and has two beautiful boys, Pietro and Marco, who are are students at ASM.
+When not dedicated to fatherhood and school, he is an avid photographer, enjoys making films, snowboarding and exploring Italy.